 During the year under review all the recommendations made by the Audit Committee wereaccepted by the Board of Directors.

 DIRECTORS RESPONSIBILITY STATEMENT

-b.
-They have selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company at the end of the financial year and of the profitof the Company for that period;
+b. they have selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company as on March 31 2022 and of the profit and loss ofthe Company for the period ended on March 312022;

-e.
-They have laid down internal financial controls to be followed by the company andthat such internal financial controls are adequate and have effectively; been operatingand
+e. they have laid down internal financial controls to be followed by the company andthat such internal financial controls are adequate and have been operating effectively;and

 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2013